johngohrw/bulltraders-docs/content/docs/events.md

    ![alt text](/title.png)

    - **Description**.
-Put all other miscellaneous information (agenda, speakers, etc.) on your description too.
+Put all other miscellaneous information (agenda, speakers, additional images, etc.) on your description too.

    - **Start and End Date Times**.
 Make sure it's an upcoming date and the Start Time is not after the End Time.